API Reference - Abyssale (1.0.0)

 • Data exchange format: JSON.
 All API calls must contain the Content-Type: application/json header.

-• Only successful generated images are counted in your API usage.
+• Only successful generated assets are counted in your API usage.

 • Trial plan: 30 requests are included.

-• Available Integrations: Zapier, Make (ex Integromat) & Airtable (if you prefer using nocode)
+• Available Integrations: Zapier, Make (ex Integromat), Airtable & n8n (if you prefer using nocode)

 Authentication